UCLM-ARCO/uclm-arco.github.io/recipes/content/integrating_metamotionr_with_python.md

 Finally you can read any value of the chip, in this case we are going to read the remanent percentage battery invoking the method `read_battery` of the class.
-This method returns a struct that is formed by two fields, `voltage`, which represents the voltage that receives the board, and `battery` which is the percentage of battery that the device has.
+This method returns a struct that is formed by two fields, `voltage`, which represents the voltage that receives the chip, and `battery` which is the percentage of battery that the device has.

 {{<code py>}}